Ultimate Guide to Cooking the Perfect Thanksgiving Turkey

 If you're craving pizza but don't want to order takeout, why not make your own turkey pizza?
 Simply spread some pizza sauce on a pre-made pizza crust, add some leftover turkey, cheese, and your favourite toppings, and bake until the cheese is melted and bubbly.

-(Part 7) Thanksgiving Turkey Tips: Avoiding Common Pitfalls
+(Part 7) Thanksgiving turkey tips: Avoiding Common Pitfalls

 Here's the deal, cooking a turkey is a bit like playing a game of culinary chess.
 You need to be strategic, think ahead, and be prepared for anything.
 To help you avoid the most common Thanksgiving turkey disasters, I've compiled a few essential tips.